Instructor/ Nature Mentor

 - A desire to use your gifts to help guide people into a closer connection with the natural world

-- Experience working with children and youth aged 7-12
+- Experience working with children aged 4 to 6

 - Excellent group facilitation skills

-- Creative and crafty with a love of making cool things with your hands out of natural materials
+- Creativity and crafty with a love of making cool things with your hands out of natural materials

 - A healthy sense of humour